MeSabya/Kubernetes/Deployments/Deployment.md

 ### Solution
 you can set your maxSurge to 1, maxUnavailable to 0, and **[minReadySeconds](https://github.com/MeSabya/Kubernetes/blob/main/Deployments/Deployment.md#how-does-minreadyseconds-affect-readiness-probe)** to 60.
 This would ensure new pods would be created one at a time, a minute would pass between pods being added, and old pods would only be removed once new pods have already warmed up.
 This way you update all your pods over the course of ~5 minutes, and your processing times remain stable.

-## Kubernetes Pod Affinity and Anti-Affinity
+## Kubernetes Pod Affinity/Anti-Affinity and taints and tolerations
 - Affinity and anti-affinity allow you to control on which nodes the pods in your deployment can be scheduled.
 While this feature is not specific to deployments, it can be very useful for many applications.